SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.2.md

 > [!NOTE]
 > When sending SNMPv3 messages, the size of those messages is still limited to 16000 bytes.

-#### Service & Resource Management: Migrating profiles and resources is no longer supported [ID_37979]
+#### Service & Resource Management: Migrating profiles and resources from XML to Elasticsearch/OpenSearch is no longer supported [ID_37979]

 <!-- MR 10.5.0 - FR 10.4.2 -->

-As storing profiles and resources in XML files is no longer supported as from DataMiner 10.4.0/10.4.1, migrating profiles and resources is now no longer supported as well.
+As storing profiles and resources in XML files is no longer supported as from DataMiner 10.4.0/10.4.1, migrating profiles and resources from XML to Elasticsearch/OpenSearch is now no longer supported as well.
 If you need to migrate profiles and resources, do so before you upgrade to version 10.4.0.

 Also, the *NotAllClusterAgentsReachable* error in ResourceManager is now considered obsolete and will no longer be returned.